David-mwas/Melodious/README.md

-# Musica - Your Music Player App
+# Melodious: "Experience the pure joy of melody with Melodious."

-Musica is a mobile app that serves as your ultimate music player, allowing you to enjoy your favorite songs anytime, anywhere.
-With Musica, you can listen to your entire music library, create custom playlists, and control playback with ease.
+Melodious is a mobile app that serves as your ultimate music player, allowing you to enjoy your favorite songs anytime, anywhere.
+With Melodious, you can listen to your entire music library, create custom playlists, and control playback with ease.

 ## Features